-Feedback methods also vary and may be given face-to-face, by peer review or in writing.
-We believe that constructive feedback is vital in helping you identify your strengths as well as the areas where you may need to put in more work.
+Feedback methods also vary and may be offered face-to-face, by peer review or in writing.
+We believe that constructive feedback is vital in helping you identify your strengths as well as the areas that you could improve on.

 Please choose your qualifications below to view requirements